apt-file-from-installed generates a

 sig)

-Or for ease of install/remove as a .deb
+Or for ease of install/remove as a .deb, and its source.

 The sig files are Gnu PG ascii armoured